 There are several ways to do this, including recommending content for your lead to consume, listing other products of services offered, or as Segment does, you can take an opportunity to share social proof and reassure a lead why signing up or making a purchase was the right decision.

-6. Unsubscribe Page
+6. Unsubscribe landing pages

 The unsubscribe page presents a unique chance for a win back.
 This page is wide open to infuse personality, more granular options to prevent a general unsubscribe, and more.

 When done right, unsubscribe pages can turn an unsubscriber into a loyal customer.
 See here how Bonobos uses their unsubscribe page to check in and give a chance to customize email preferences.
 They also cleverly include a rotating photograph featuring their clothing to give customers one last chance to see what they might be missing if they opt out of email communication.

 Having customers or clients loyal enough to recommend you to their friends is a big win, but where exactly you send those friends once the referral or recommendation is made can help take your win to the next level.

 A good referral landing page confirms all of the praises a potential customer’s friend has sung about you, and makes them feel confident that they’ll like you enough to purchase, too.